arfontalvoANU/solstice-solver/README.md

 ## Release notes

+### Version 0.9

+- Fix self-intersection on meshed mirrors.
+- Sets the required version of Star-SampPling to 0.12.
+This version fixes compilation errors with gcc 11 but introduces API breaks.
+- Sets the required version of Star-3D to 0.8.
+- Fix compilation warnings detected by gcc 11.

 ### Version 0.8

-- Register into the estimator the final state of the RNG used during the simulation.
+Register into the estimator the final state of the RNG used during the simulation.
 Add the `ssol_estimator_get_rng_state` function that returns this state.

 ### Version 0.7.3